TorrensJoaquin/Function_of_Ameripour_Hydrates_Model/README.md

 So...
 Why I’m i in here adding more code?
 ## I honestly cannot make an improvement of the theoretical, practical and statistical solution she proposed.
 But, i also believe that the user of Excel is looking for a robust, function focused solution.
 Instead of looking for changing a sub or uploading it's values in another sheet.

-The original Sharareh sheets are in a macro, not in a excel formula.
+The original Sharareh sheets are in a macro, not in an excel formula.
 So predicting a trending will be much harder with that approach.
 In here you will find the proposed equations, as a easy to use function.
 ## How do you use the formula?